damianhakert/damianhakert.github.io/source/posts/2016-11-14-idea-to-production.html.md

 1. See the proposed changes live in a Review App
 1. Merge the changes into master and see them deployed on staging
 1. Deploy staging to production from chat
-1. Review my cycle time with Cycle Analytics
+1. Review the cycle time with Cycle Analytics

 Below is the unedited, continuous video over which I recorded audio:

 <iframe width="640" height="360" src="https://www.youtube.com/embed/a7OIQfOJO-0" frameborder="0" allowfullscreen></iframe>

-More than half of the demo is spend on the first two steps of installing GitLab and setting up the project.
+More than half of the demo is spent on the first two steps of installing GitLab and setting up the project.
 If you want to skip right to the idea to production cycle [go to 6:30 in the video](https://www.youtube.com/watch?v=a7OIQfOJO-0&t=6m30s).